Who we are

 I was surprised by the warm reception!

-It turns out that they yearned to be part of a true couples therapy team.
+It turns out that they yearned to be part of a true couples therapy group.
 Most told me it was lonely to be the sole couples therapist among a sea of individual therapists.

 Couples Therapy Inc. was born.

-We've both work alone and together in a weekend couples retreat format.
-We've also taken the challenge of COVID-19 very seriously, and were one of the first group practices to take our entire organization online.
-Of course, being international, we were very familiar with the online world.
+We've also taken the challenge of COVID-19 very seriously and were one of the first group practices to take our entire organization online.
+Of course, being international, we were familiar with the online world.

-We've been practicing online, as well as in retreats, for as long as we've been a clinical practice, so the transition has been a relatively easy one.
+We've been practicing online, as well as in intensive couples therapy retreats, for as long as we've been a clinical practice, so the transition has been a relatively easy one.

 Ours is a lens that studies loving connections.
 We examine how bonds get broken and mended.
 We see people not as a collection of individuals, but as a network of families and friends.